-Updated for 2019.
+Updated for 2020.
 When this UX snob of a pedal junkie caught the tremolo bug, he started referring to himself in the third person and made a spreadsheet comparing 30+ different tap tremolo pedals. ...Then he blogged about it.
-If you're lazy or impatient, use these links to skip to a juicier section of … Continue reading Tap Tremolo Pedal Comparison/Guide
+If you're lazy or impatient, use these links to skip to a juicier section of the … Continue reading Tap Tremolo Pedal Comparison/Guide

 Backblaze offers unlimited backup space for one computer for $60/yr.
 I just signed up.
 I've mentioned before how I'm able to act as a canary in the email-database coal mine. ...And how companies often don't take my free, valuable chirps seriously.
 It happened again.
 The unique email address I use to access iDrive started receiving … Continue reading iDrive doesn’t take security seriously.
 Switch to Backblaze.